Viky397/TorWICDataset/README.md

 ![trajs](/Figures/trajs.png)

-## How to merge trajectories into ROS bags
+## How to Merge Trajectories into ROS Bags

 1) Clone this repository
 2) Ensure the Scenario folders that contain the dataset are in the repository folder